Rosa-Kang/javascript-basic-reminder/README.md

 Every browsers have Javascript engine that can run JS.
 Javascript engine in FF and Chrome are Spider Monkey and V8.

 In 2009, R. D took the open source of js engine in chrome and embedded inside c++ program.
 So Node is c++ program that includes google’s v8, js engine.

 So Js can now run on browser and node.
 Browser and Node provide runtime environment for JS.

+- [x] What is Node.js  It is one of the JavaScript environments (Web Browser + Node.js).
+Node is invented by a genius developer Randle in 2009 and he took the open source of JS engine in chrome and embedded C++ program.

 - [x] ECMA Script vs Javascript ?
 :ECMA Script is just a specification and JS is a programming language.